Antwi007/Antwi007.github.io/README.md

 About

 This is the source code for my website.
-It was created with Jekyll, and Stylised with Zolan Theme.
+The website is hosted on github pages and was initialized with Jekyll